Eindhoven: 20th century

 A first air raid in World War II was flown by the RAF on 6 December 1942 targeting the Philips factory downtown, in which 148 civilians died, even though the attack was carried out on a Sunday.
 Large-scale air raids, including the bombing by the Luftwaffe on 19 September 1944 during Operation Market Garden, destroyed large parts of the city and killed 227 civilians while leaving 800 wounded.
 The reconstruction that followed left very little historical remains and the postwar reconstruction period saw drastic renovation plans in highrise style, some of which were implemented.
 At the time, there was little regard for historical heritage.
 During the 1960s, a new city hall was built and its Neo-gothic predecessor (1867) demolished to make way for a planned arterial road that never materialised.

 The 1970s, 1980s, and 1990s saw large-scale housing developments in the districts of Woensel-Zuid and Woensel-Noord, making Eindhoven the fifth-largest city in the Netherlands.

 21st century

 At the start of the 21st century, a whole new housing development called Meerhoven was constructed at the site of the old airport of Welschap, west of Eindhoven.
 The airport itself, now called Eindhoven Airport, had moved earlier to a new location, paving the way for much-needed new houses.
 Meerhoven is part of the Strijp district and is partially built on lands annexed from the municipality of Veldhoven.
+Eindhoven has been named the world's most relaxing city to live in 2026.
+It ranks first in top ten most relaxing cities in view of short commute times, least pollution, safety and healthcare.